jonthegeek/stbl/README.md

 ### With ykwim:

-ykwim helps to ensure that arguments meet are what you expect them to be.
+ykwim helps to ensure that arguments are what you expect them to be.

 ``` r
 my_fun <- function(my_arg_name) {